Women’s Hair Loss and Alopecia

 Female pattern baldness/ Androgenic alopecia

-Female pattern baldness, also known as androgenic or androgenetic alopecia, is characterized by similar traits as male pattern baldness.
+Female pattern baldness, also known as androgenic or androgenetic alopecia, is characterized by traits similar to those of male pattern baldness.
 In women, however, a receding hairline is less common.
 Instead, women tend to experience thinning hair along the part line (which looks like a widening part), followed by hair loss from the top of the head.
 Like male pattern baldness, female pattern baldness is also thought to result from androgen hormone imbalances.
 There may also be a genetic component to this type of hair loss.
 A sensitivity to androgens can cause the hair follicles to weaken, which reduces the length of the anagen phase of the hair growth cycle and lengthens the exogen phase.

 Female pattern hair loss is classified by Type I (minimal thinning that can be hidden with the right hairstyle), Type II (decreased volume and noticeable part widening), and Type III (increased hair shedding with a noticeably visible scalp).
 Androgenic hair loss is considered to be a genetic medical condition.
 Still, it can also result from endocrine disturbances and rare androgen-secreting tumors of the adrenal, ovary, or pituitary gland.